FridayCommit/seb-demo/README.md

 ### Build k8s config

 You can run the following commands to make sure that it all looks correct.
-The environmental variables and `envsubst` will inject secrets to [`github-creds.yaml`](/k8s/crossplane-providers/github/github-creds.yaml) and [`launchdarkly-creds.yaml`](/k8s/crossplane-providers/launchdarkly/launchdarkly-creds.yaml) without committing any real secrets to code.
+The environmental variables and `envsubst` will inject secrets to [`github-creds.yaml`](/k8s/crossplane-providers/github/github-creds.yaml) without committing any real secrets to code.

 ```sh
 export GH_TOKEN=$(gh auth token)